deckhouse/deckhouse/modules/002-deckhouse/docs/USAGE.md

 Patch versions (e.g. updates from `1.26.1` to `1.26.2`) are installed without confirmation and without taking into account update windows.

-> You can also configure node disruption update window in CR [NodeGroup](../../modules/040-node-manager/cr.html#nodegroup) (the `disruptions.automatic.windows` parameter).
+> You can also configure node disruption update windows by using the [`disruptions.automatic.windows`](../040-node-manager/cr.html#nodegroup-v1-spec-disruptions-automatic-windows) parameter of the `NodeGroup` custom resource.

 ### Update windows configuration